BigSlikTobi/Dogdog/dogdog_trivia_game/README.md

 years old, built with Flutter for cross-platform deployment on iOS, Android, Web, macOS, Linux, and Windows.
-The game features an innovative **treasure map adventure system** with themed learning paths, checkpoint-based progression, balanced power-up distribution, comprehensive accessibility support, multi-language localization (German, English, Spanish), and robust error handling with advanced recovery mechanisms.
+The game features an innovative **treasure map adventure system** with themed learning paths, checkpoint-based progression, and the exciting new **Dog Breeds Adventure** - a picture-based breed identification game with timed challenges.
+Includes balanced power-up distribution, comprehensive accessibility support, multi-language localization (German, English, Spanish), and robust error handling with advanced recovery mechanisms.

 ## 🎯 Project Status: ✅ PRODUCTION READY